 A first-class city, Nome is the most famous gold rush town in Alaska—home of the last great gold stampede in the history of the American West.
 In the early 1900s, Nome drew people to its shores from all over the world.
 They are still coming today, especially in March for the finish of the Iditarod Trail Sled Dog Race, and in late spring for the annual migration of dozens of bird species.

 Nome lies just 90 minutes by jet from Anchorage, but its remote location and 350 miles of roads radiating from town mean you can drive deep into some of Alaska’s most scenic, pristine country.
-With no trees around (the nearest tree is 100 miles away), you can see forever across a gentle landscape of rolling tundra, crystal clear rivers, and wide sandy beaches.
-Chances are you’ll spot musk oxen, reindeer, and other wildlife—but not many other cars.
+With no trees to speak of, you can see forever across a gentle landscape of rolling tundra, crystal clear rivers, and wide sandy beaches.
+Chances are you’ll spot muskoxen, reindeer, and other wildlife—but not many other cars.
 When that happens, you can be sure you’ll get a wave from the friendly locals.